Colombia

 National Baseline Assessment (NBA)

-In March 2018 CREER, the British Embassy in Colombia, the Presidential Advisory Office for Human Rights, and the IHRB published ‘Closer to citizens: Elements of a comprenhensive system of non-judicial remedy in business and human rights‘ (Spanish), which addresses elements of the limited baseline assessment promised in the NAP.
+However, in March 2018 CREER, the British Embassy in Colombia, the Presidential Advisory Office for Human Rights, and the IHRB published ‘Closer to citizens: Elements of a comprenhensive system of non-judicial remedy in business and human rights‘ (Spanish), which addresses elements of the limited baseline assessment promised in the first NAP.

 Follow-up, monitoring, reporting and review